Records with Sonobeat in 1970

 Ernie goes on to record with Base, an experimental studio band that Sonobeat co-founder Bill Josey Sr. puts together in 1972 and '73.
 Today Ernie continues to perform throughout Texas as a founding member of The Lost Austin Band.
 We lose Danny Galindo in 2001 and Cato T. Walker in March 2012.
 Pat Whitefield leaves Fast Cotton to work with Austin's developing jazz/blues scene, eventually joining The Fabulous Thunderbirds.
 In 2001, Pat reunites with Tom Van Zandt and Misty Browning to form Austin rhythm and blues/pop band Smokehouse, which then becomes the Leghounds when Misty departs.
 Pat dies in Austin, Texas, at age 72 on August 5, 2019, following brain surgery on July 3rd to remove a glioblastoma.
-Misty lives in California and is undergoing experimental treatments for bone marrow cancer.
+Misty relocates to Sonoma, California, in 2008, and in the late 20-teens battles but, in January 2022, succumbs to cancer at age 71.

 Misty Browning: vocals